Configure Alerts

 • From Metrics Explorer, Select Create Alert.

-• From an existing Dashboard, Select the More Options (three dots) icon for a panel, and select Create Alert.
+• From an existing Dashboard, select the More Options (three dots) icon for a panel, and select Create Alert.

-• From any Event panel, Select Create Alert from Event.
+• From any Event panel, select Create Alert from Event.

 Alert Types